-"It all started with a little red radio.
-I was about ten when my Dad brought home a tiny transistor radio he’d been given at work.
-It was a game-changer.
-I used to lie in bed under the covers at night listening to that radio and I set my heart on working in broadcasting.
+It all started when I was ten and my Dad brought home a tiny, red transistor radio he’d been given at work.
+It was a game-changer: my dial had been tuned into working in broadcasting.

-"I’ve worked at the Ian Sanders Company for many years, beetling away in the backroom being an editor, writer, researcher, and all round sounding board.
+I’ve worked at the Ian Sanders Company for many years as editor, writer, researcher and all round sounding board.
 Before that, I had an eclectic career - I've worked in boardrooms and therapy rooms; up the Sydney Harbour Bridge and over a Japanese fish shop.
 Wherever I’ve been and whatever I’ve done, words, ideas, stories have always been at the heart of my journey.
 What I’ve learned in these different disciplines and environments is distilled into my approach today.
-An open mind, a nose-to-the-ground appetite for the truth and hearty dose of curiosity to find the gold go into every project.
-I have a bird’s eye view of the overall picture, as well as a intensely focused gaze on the individual elements.
-A sounding board, a devil’s advocate, an asker of the “what if we did it this way, not that?”
-I’ve co-founded a back-to-work mums’ group, organised charity events and am active in a local Meet Up community.
-Most likely to be spotted in a coffee shop, black Muji fineliner in hand, doing a bit of doodling."
+An open mind, a nose-to-the-ground appetite for the truth and hearty dose of curiosity to find the gold: these elements go into every project.
+I bring a bird’s eye view of the overall picture, as well as having a focused gaze on the small details.
+I’m a devil’s advocate, an asker of the “what if we did it this way, not that?”
+I’ve co-founded a back-to-work mums’ group and organised charity events; I’m active in a local Meet Up group and get involved in the local community as a school governor.
+Good coffee shops are my natural habitat and can usually be spotted with black Muji fineliner in hand, doing two of my favourite things - doodling and writing.